ionos-deploy-now/documentation/content/docs/deploy-php-apps.md

 ## Infrastructure

 Depending on your location, Deploy Now apps are hosted on IONOS datacenters in Europe and North America.
-IONOS shared hosting infrastructure runs apache webservers and support a wiede variety of PHP versions.
+IONOS shared hosting infrastructure runs apache webservers and supports a wide variety of PHP versions.
 The infrastructure is georedundant, protected from DDoS attacks and powered by green energy.

 ## Configuration